-Dr. Kristin LaFollette is an Assistant Professor of English at the University of Southern Indiana where her teaching focuses on developmental and first-year writing.
-Her research interests include arts-based approaches to research and pedagogy, cultural rhetorics (with a focus on medical rhetorics and American Indian and Indigenous studies), queer and feminist theories, and creative writing.
+Dr. Kristin LaFollette is an Assistant Professor at the University of Southern Indiana where she teaches courses in rhetoric, writing, and gender studies and serves as the developmental writing specialist.
+Her interests include arts-based approaches to research and pedagogy, the rhetoric of health and medicine, cultural rhetorics (with a focus on American Indian and Indigenous studies), women’s and gender studies, and creative writing.

-Dr. LaFollette received a BA in English literature with a minor in creative writing and an MA in English with a concentration in creative writing from Indiana University South Bend.
-She received a PhD in rhetoric and writing and a graduate certificate in women’s, gender, and sexuality studies from Bowling Green State University.
+Dr. LaFollette received a BA in English (with a concentration in literature and a minor in creative writing) and an MA in English (with a concentration in creative writing) from Indiana University South Bend.
+She received a PhD in English (with a specialization in rhetoric and writing) and a graduate certificate in women’s, gender, and sexuality studies from Bowling Green State University.

 Dr. LaFollette co-edited Queer Approaches: Emotion, Expression, and Communication in the Classroom (Information Age Publishing, 2020); the book explores diversity and inclusion initiatives for marginalized students and faculty in institutions of higher learning.
 Her chapter in Queer Approaches uses queer theory to re-imagine classrooms so that they are more conducive learning spaces for students with post-traumatic stress disorder.
 Dr. LaFollette has other scholarly work in or forthcoming from The Journal of Multimodal Rhetorics and Art/Research International: A Transdisciplinary Journal.